El Nino emerges, raising fears over food prices

 "The chances are high that the El Nino phenomenon will be maintained until the winter," the agency said in a statement.

-Adding to worries, the U.N.'s Food and Agriculture Organisation said on Thursday the world was closer to a repeat of a 2008 food crisis because of a spike in food costs.
+Adding to worries, the U.N.'s Food and Agriculture Organization said on Thursday the world was closer to a repeat of a 2008 food crisis because of a spike in food costs.

 The big unknown is how intense and how long the developing El Nino phenomenon will be.
 An intense El Nino can cause widespread drought in Australia, parts of Africa, Southeast Asia and India, but also bring rains to other parts of the globe.